Karnataka polls: To conquer Karnataka, Congress to have 35 manifestos

 The Congress is leaving no stone unturned and will have a plethora of manifestos for the Karnataka Assembly Election 2018.
 The party has decided to come up with at least 35 manifestos to cover the spectrum of the entire state.

-The manifestos would be region, district and state based.
+The manifestos would be a region, district and state-based.
 The 30 districts in the state would have an individual manifesto.
 There would be four separate manifestos for the four administrative regions while one manifesto would be prepared for the entire state.

 The manifestos will be released simultaneously in another two weeks.
 Karnataka will poll on May 12 and counting of votes will be held on May 15.
 The final draft has already been finalised by the committee which is headed by senior Congress leader, Veerappa Moily.